MrFranksJr/elevator-kata/README.md

      floor 5, floor 3, floor 2, floor 1, basement, floor 5, floor 4, floor 2, ground, basement and floor 1 in this order
     for a total of 19 stops
 ```

+Given the complex scenario, the elevator starts executing the first call: pickup on floor 1 to deliver on floor 3.
+So the elevator starts going up.
+Upon arriving at floor 1, it picks up the passenger for the first call but also the passenger for the call floor 1 to floor 2.
+The elevator then stops on floor two to complete the call pickup floor 1 to deliver on floor 2.
+Finally arriving at floor 3 it completes the first call 1 to 3.

+It has completed the first call in its queue, along the ay also completing the fourth call.
+It now starts on the second call: Pickup at floor 2 and delivery at flour 4.
+So it starts moving down.
+Arriving at floor 2 it picks up the passenger and starts executing the call 2 to 4, going up.

 Running the complex scenario using the CLI would look like